cfogelberg/voltdb-instantiator/README.md

 - No stored procedure class file loading
 - No --help or usage information provided
 - Script output is noisy
+- No way to specify a license file
+- SQL statements are not executed in batch mode

 ## Changelog